 Sunak added that the support is expected to be available to about 95% of those who earn the majority of their income from self-employment.
 But a significant number won't be able to apply for any help at all from the scheme.
 This includes those with average annual trading profits (loosely your taxable profits) of £50,000 or more, and those who have become self-employed since April 2019 and so haven't filed a tax return yet.

-See our Coronavirus Financial Help & Rights guide for full info on the financial effects of the coronavirus outbreak.
+See our Coronavirus help for the self-employed guide for more info.
 And here's MSE founder Martin Lewis' quick video explainer of the changes.